linhart2/Diplomova_praca/Aplikacia/sumrectangle.com/README.md

-# Diaangular
+# Sumrectangle

-Webová aplikácia mojej bakalárskej práce
+Webová aplikácia mojej diplomovej práce

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.